 Last but not least, what kind of 4th of July party isn’t complete without some S’mores to look forward to around a blazing fire later in the evening as fireworks are going off?!?!
 These S’mores Container ideas, found at BalancingHome.com, are definitely going to kick things up a notch in the presentation department!

-If you don’t have any french fry holders (check Amazon or the Dollar Store, you might find a deal!), grab some paper cups or make your own cones with themed-scrapbook paper for the event!
+If you don’t have any french fry holders (check the Dollar Store…you might find a deal!), grab some paper cups or make your own cones with themed-scrapbook paper for the event!
 Stuff them full of all graham crackers, chocolate bars, and marshmallows for some individual s’more servings and you’ll look like a pro!

 4th of July Decorations

 After having your menu under control, it’s always nice to have some awesome home decor around the house to celebrate a festive 4th of July.
-Check out these easy DIY Crafts that can be done on the cheap for ideas for the 4th of July!
+Check out these easy DIY crafts that can be done on the cheap for 4th of July decorations!

 This idea was found on Pinterest, but it sure has become a hit over the last few months.
 Get some star stencils to make sure you paint those stars as perfect as possible, paint the slats of wood, and go crazy!
 It’s such a fun 4th of July decoration.
 Who doesn’t love the stars and stripes!